 Network problems arise naturally in many disciplines such as telecommunications, electronic circuitry, water distribution, and transportation.
 In addition, there are problems that can be solved using network algorithms where the network structure might not be immediately obvious.

-There are three general topic areas covered in the course: (1) modeling and understanding network application areas, (2) algorithmic development of network algorithms including proofs of correctness and (3) computational measures of goodness for such algorithms.
+There are three general topic areas covered in the course:

+- (1) modeling and understanding network application areas, - (2) algorithmic development of network algorithms including proofs of correctness and - (3) computational measures of goodness for such algorithms.

 We will also examine network problems that fall into the class of combinatorial optimization problems because of side-constraints whereby the problem no longer can be thought of as "pure network".

-Software: You will be expected to use both a general purpose optimization package, (such as CPLEX or GUROBI), a optimization modeling language (MPL, AMPL, OPL Studio, or AIMMS), and a network optimization package GIDEN.
+Software: You will be expected to use both a general purpose optimization package, (such as CPLEX or GUROBI), a optimization modeling language (MPL, AMPL, OPL Studio, or AIMMS).
+You will also be expected to be able to code in Python.
 All software is available to students free-of-charge.
 Instructions about how to obtain them and their general use will be provided within the class.